Nov

 1:00 PM13:00

-Our online workshop will provide an introduction to invasive plants and will help you to identify different species for the spring and summer.
+Our online workshop will provide an introduction to invasive plants and will help you to confidently identify different species in the autumn and winter seasons.
 This session will take place via Zoom and will include a Q&A period with PRISM experts.

 Cost: $10